elastic/elasticsearch-java/docs/reference/getting-started.md

 ### Requirements [_requirements]

-* Java 8 or later.
+* Java 17 or later.
 * A JSON object mapping library to allow seamless integration of your application classes with the Elasticsearch API.
-The examples below show usage with Jackson.
+The examples below show usage with Jackson, which is the default.

 ### Installation [_installation]